Deep Blue Diver

 Diver Magazine Cover July 1996…..Ireland and the Red Sea!
 (Web Photo)

-To be honest I didn’t have to try too hard, despite her reluctance for me to go at first, Ellen, bless her, relented and sanctioned the trip if I could find people to go with me from FSAC, I was elated, I knew there would be someone who wanted to go, but Stoke on Trent was not an affluent city, but would the others in FSAC be able to find the cash?
+To be honest I didn’t have to try too hard, despite her reluctance for me to go at first, Ellen, bless her, relented and sanctioned the trip if I could find people to go with me from FSAC, I was elated, I knew there would be someone who wanted to go, but Stoke on Trent was not an affluent city, would the others in FSAC be able to find the cash?
 I knew I would be spending the last of the money left from a small Army pay-out, compensation for the leg I’d damaged in Ireland, which essentially put paid to an infantry career.
 The injury had finally convinced me I needed to get out of the Army, I wouldn’t be able to do what I had joined to do, and I wasn’t going to spend time trying to forge a career watching others enjoying themselves whilst I was sat behind a desk…..no way!
 I put my idea out to the others in the club well in advance of when I was planning the trip, I didn’t want to go in the hottest times, nor in the coolest, I reckoned October was about right from what I’d been told, it was 1996, round Christmas when I started to ask the guys in FSAC “who was up for it?” the response was encouraging and around a dozen said they were interested……..lessons learned, but more of that later!
 I wanted to do the best I could to reduce the price of the trip and tried everything, booking “numbers” on a scheduled trip, was there a discount for 10 or 12 divers?
 How about flights, surely the airlines would do a deal for a group buy on tickets?
 Then how much was the operator going to charge and who would do the best deal?
 I knew how to organise groups of people to reach objectives, the Army had taken care of that, it was the wider admin piece that was the bigger challenge, how to get the best deal you could, for the most competitive price, that was what I was about to learn, and learning came quick and painfully too!

 Sunset over Sinai and the Liveaboards of the Red Sea